LOADING

 Continuing education

-For Mary Bloom Hyman ’71, learning is a lifelong journey
+For Mary Bloom Hyman ’71, learning is a lifelong journey.

-the years, and she leads a visitor through the rooms, delivering an art history lesson as she goes.
+The shelves of Mary Hyman ’71’s home are stacked with books, the walls crowded with art.
+The tract house, nestled in a wooded area of Baltimore County, has grown with her through the years, and she leads a visitor through the rooms, delivering an art history lesson as she goes.
 Recently retired from Loyola College, Hyman gives no sign that her lifelong commitment to education—both her own and others’—is slowing down.

 In October, the Sigmund M. Hyman Foundation, which Mary B. Hyman heads, announced a $2.5 million bequest to Goucher that will support merit scholarships, improvements to science facilities, and student-faculty research.